book review

 The Darién Gap is the area of Panama adjacent to the border with Colombia, and it is called a "gap" because of a 100-km. gap in the Pan-American Highway.
 Completion of the Pan-American Highway was a goal of the Kennedy Administration's Alliance for Progress, but construction stalled in the 1970's, due to escalating costs.
 The last extension in the 1990's caused severe environmental damage.

 I first became aware of the Darién Gap at about the same time as my first visit to Peru in 1986.
 I read an account in the South American Explorers Club magazine by a person when went through the Darién Gap by bicycle, which was possible because he was able to use dugout canoes as ferries.
 During my travels, I have met many people who want to ride their motorcycle or drive their camper van to Tierra del Fuego, and I get a mild sadistic pleasure from telling them about the absence of a road.
 There has been on-again, off-again ferry service between Colon, Panama, and Cartagena, Colombia.
-(Currently on; see Expedition Portal.)
+(Currently off.)

 • How "Peter Gunn" influenced Steely Dan